ClaireCJS/clairecjs_bat/BAT-and-UTIL-files-1/docs/audit-music-batch.md

 - temp transcription files, VAD scratch files, `.m3u8`, `.xmp`
 - archive/do-not-play folder compliance

-For missing embedded covers, detection and execution share the same candidate rules.
-A same-name image or `cover`, `folder`, or `front` image is preferred.
-As in `embed-album-art-recursively-if-there-is-only-1-image-in-the-folder.bat`,
-a folder's sole plausible image can also be embedded even when it has an album-specific filename.
-A sole explicitly non-front image such as `back.jpg` or `disc.jpg` is never promoted to the embedded cover.
-If no usable local image exists, the prompt explicitly offers to search for the release artwork, download and review every selected image part, embed only the approved Front, and re-audit.
+For missing embedded covers, detection and execution share the same strict candidate rules: only a local `cover.*` or `folder.*` file can become the embedded Front cover. `proof.*`, `front.*`, same-name images, a folder's sole image, `back.*`, `disc.*`, and other artwork parts are never promoted.
+An approved non-JPEG Front candidate is converted to a collision-safe JPEG before embedding.
+If no usable local Front exists, the prompt explicitly offers to search for the release artwork, download and review every selected image part, embed only the approved Front, and re-audit.

 ## Metadata Conventions